-- 36.7% of Baillie Gifford sector classified funds with 5 year history have consistently outperformed at least three-quarters of their competitors over the recent 1, 3 & 5 years.
+- 56.8% of Baillie Gifford funds have consistently ranked among the best in their sector over the recent 1, 3 & 5 years.

-- The Baillie Gifford Shin Nippon Trust returned growth of 218.42% over the last 5 years, which was the 10th largest return from an analysis of 4,025 funds and investment trusts.
+- The Baillie Gifford North American returned growth of 248.25% over the last 5 years, which was the largest of all 118 funds in the Investment Association North America sector.

 Edinburgh based fund manager Baillie Gifford has earned a reputation with financial advisers and investors as one of the best fund management firms in the industry.
-Their hands-on, growth-seeking approach to investing, which they term ‘Actual Investing’, has resonated with investors who currently entrust close to £200 billion in Baillie Gifford funds.
+Their hands-on, growth-seeking approach to investing, which they term ‘Actual Investing’, has resonated with investors Globally, with 60% of the £198 billion of assets under their management from customers based outside of the UK.

-We identified a history of continuous top performance from many of their funds, supporting their standing as one of the best fund management firms in the industry.
+From this analysis we identified a history of continuous top performance from many of their funds, supporting their stellar reputation and standing as one of the best fund management firms in the industry.

 Baillie Gifford is unique in the UK in being a large-scale investment business that has remained an independent private partnership.